VIJAYWHAT/vijaywhat.github.io/content/vj.md

 ----------------------------------------------

-Our application, originally developed with Spring Boot 2, went through many changes.
-However, developers found it difficult to keep the codebase up-to-date with new versions.
-Many were not concerned with upgrades, leading to significant technical debt—a daunting challenge.

-Consider this: When you receive a new Android update on your phone, you typically upgrade without hesitation, understanding the benefits it brings and the potential issues it fixes.
-However, in software development, the mindset often shifts.
-Developers frequently question why they should upgrade, focusing on potential disruptions or the effort required, rather than proactively seeking improvements.

-The core issue is that developers tend to upgrade only when absolutely necessary.
-In contrast, regular and proactive updates are essential for maintaining a healthy, secure, and efficient codebase.
+### The Challenge

+“Imagine you just received a notification on your phone about a new Android update.
+Most of us don’t think twice—we hit ‘Update,’ knowing it will bring improvements, fix bugs, and maybe even introduce new features.  right?”

+“But in software development, the mindset often shifts.
+When it comes to upgrading the codebase, many developers hesitate.
+Question Why?
+They worry about potential disruptions, the effort involved, and sometimes, it’s just easier to leave things as they are.
+This leads to a significant problem: technical debt.”

-Shouldn’t the approach be the opposite?
-We should upgrade by default and seek reasons/excuses only if we don’t.
+“Shouldn’t the approach be the opposite?, as developers, we upgrade by default and only seek excuses if we don’t

+Imagine the benefits: a healthier, more secure, and efficient codebase”

+“Just as we trust that an Android update will keep our phones running smoothly, we should trust that regular updates will do the same for our software.
+It’s about shifting our mindset from reactive to proactive, ensuring our applications are always ready for whatever comes next.”